 Revelation 14.
 A vision of the 144,000 in heaven, then three messages, then the harvest of the righteous and the winepress of God’s wrath.

-Mount Zion, mentioned only here in Revelation, was the main mountain within the walls of Jerusalem, on the other side of the valley west of the Temple Mount.
-It was where David built his palace, and where, it was prophesied, the ‘Son of David’ would also reign.
-“I have set my King on Zion, my holy hill” God says of him concerning a future day of wrath (Ps 2:6).
-Here it stands for the heavenly Jerusalem, the dwelling-place of God (Heb 12:22).
-Martyred because of their prophetic testimony, the 144,000 are now, temporarily, with the King in heaven.
-Instead of a protective seal on their foreheads they have the name of God written there.
+Mount Zion, mentioned in Revelation only here, is the main mountain of Jerusalem, on the other side of the valley west of the Temple Mount.
+Concerning a future day of wrath God says, “I have set my king on Zion, my holy hill” (Ps 2:6).
+Here it stands for the New Jerusalem, the dwelling-place of God (Heb 12:22).
+Martyred because of their prophetic testimony, the 144,000 are now, temporarily, with their king in heaven.
+They are a new presence before the throne.
+Instead of a protective seal on their foreheads they have the name of God and of his son written there, the reward for having conquered (3:12).
 Like the twenty-four elders, and like the others who will have conquered (15:2), they are given lyres – the instrument of David – so that they praise with their hands as well as their voices.
-With joy they sing a song known only to them.
-The many others who have been purchased for God (5:9) will also learn the song, but not until they have been raised.
-The 144,000 are the first.
+With joy they sing a song known only to them, just as anyone who conquers is promised a name known only to that person (2:17), except that it is the same song for all.
+The many others purchased for God (5:9, 7:9) will learn the song when they have been raised, but the 144,000 are the first.